 - Guardian Entity: What the Persona act as, practically speaking.

-- Large Ham: Virtually all of the Persona introduced that actually speak inevitable begin with a long Badass Boast rendered completely in bold and centered.
-Since they are actual mythological legends the effect tends comes across as genuinely awe-inspiring rather than overdone.
-The Archangels at least, are capable of speaking normally.
-Uriel describes this mode as "projecting" that they use for intimidation but not normal conversation since it makes it seem like they're shouting all the time.
+- Large Ham: Virtually all of the introduced Personae (who actually speak) inevitably begin with a long Badass Boast typed completely in bold and aligned to the center.
+Since they are actual mythological legends, the effect tends comes across as genuinely awe-inspiring rather than overdone.
+The Archangels at least, are capable of speaking normally; Uriel describes this mode as "projecting" which they use for intimidation but not normal conversation since they would sound like shouting all the time.

 - Summon Magic: What Minato's ability to call them forth looks like.
-It's even at first mistaken for a Sacred Gear that allows summoning by demons who don't know what it actually is.
+It's even at first mistaken for a Sacred Gear that allows summoning by the devils who don't know what it actually is.

-- Wrong Context Magic: So far everyone, from Fallen angels to normal Devils to the clan heads and even to the Great Satans, have no idea what or how Minato can do what he does without being told.
+- Wrong Context Magic: So far everyone, from Fallen Angels to the average Devils to their clan heads and even to the Great Satans, have no idea what or how Minato can do what he does without being told.
 As far as they're concerned he is capable of summoning actual Archangels and Archdemons to do his bidding.
-Even after being told that his ability is called Persona, it's obvious that none of them can make heads or tails of how his ability actually works.
-This is understandable considering that he's from another world and in one chapter Minato outright notes to himself that Persona don't exist in the High School DXD world.
+Even after being told his ability is called Persona, it's obvious that none of them can make heads or tails of how his ability actually works.
+This is understandable considering he's from another world and in one chapter Minato outright notes to himself about how Persona don't exist in the High School D×D world.

-The "Voice of God" and second-highest ranking being in Heaven next to God.
+The "Voice of God" and the second-highest ranking being in Heaven next to God.

-- Adaptational Badass: The light novel version of Metatron was a ninja otaku.
-Compare that to the no-nonsense, solemn "Voice of God."
+- Adaptational Badass: The D×D canon version of Metatron is a ninja otaku.
+Compare that to this no-nonsense, solemn "Voice of God."

 - Authority Equals Asskicking: The most powerful Archangel in Heaven.
-The D×D version needed an army of champions from both the Demon and Fallen Angel factions to finally take him down.
+The D×D version needed an army of champions from both the Demon and Fallen Angel factions to be defeated during the Great War.

-- Awesomeness Is a Force: The light that he emits passively is great enough on its own to spontaneously combust any enemy that get too close to him.
+- Awesomeness Is a Force: The light he emits passively is great enough on its own to spontaneously combust lesser Fallen Angels who get too close to him.